An Adjoint Formulation of Energetic Particle Confinement: Abstract

 \section{Abstract}

-An adjoint formulation of energetic particle confinement in axisymmetric geometry is derived and evaluated using a Physics-Informed Neural Network (PINN).
-The PINN estimates the escape time of energetic ions by solving an inhomogeneous adjoint of the drift kinetic equation with a Lorentz collision operator, yielding predictions of the escape time of fast ions in tokamak geometry due to direct ion orbit loss and collisional transport.
-This is the first time a PINN has been used to solve the drift kinetic equation in tokamak geometry, a challenging problem due to the large time scale separation present between the rapid transit time of energetic ions, and their slow collision time scale.
-It is shown that a careful and intentional design of a PINN is able to learn the escape time for the majority of the geometry considered, suggesting a path toward constructing a rapid surrogate for use in a broader optimization framework.
+An adjoint formulation of energetic particle confinement in axisymmetric tokamak geometry is derived and evaluated using a physics-informed neural network (PINN).
+The PINN estimates the mean escape time of energetic ions by solving an inhomogeneous adjoint of the drift kinetic equation with a Lorentz collision operator, yielding predictions of fast ion loss in tokamak geometry due to direct ion orbit loss and collisional transport.
+To our knowledge, this is the first time a PINN has been used to solve the drift kinetic equation in tokamak geometry, a challenging problem due to the large time scale separation between the rapid transit time of energetic ions and their slow collisional time scale.
+It is shown that a careful and intentional design of a PINN is able to learn the mean escape time across the majority of the plasma volume, suggesting a path toward constructing a rapid surrogate for use within a broader optimization framework.